OriHoward/oop-ex5/README.md

 ### The main goal of the game

-the main goal is to navigate the agents in the directed graph in the fastest way to catch as many Pokémons as they can.
+The main goal is to navigate the agents in the directed graph in the fastest way to catch as many Pokémons as they can.
-each Pokémon has a different value and each agent that catches a Pokémon gaining that value.
+Each Pokémon has a different value and each agent that catches a Pokémon gaining that value.
 every level contains a specific graph, number of agents and Pokémons.

 ## Game Design